FuzionView/FV-Docs/source/SystemOperator.rst

    *Manage Datasets*

 **Rename Data Provider**

-Change the name of a data provider here.
+Change the name of a data provider from the Data Providers list by clicking the **Pencil** icon next to the provider's information:

 .. figure:: /_static/SOAdmin2_DataProviderName1.png
    :alt: Edit Data Provider Name